 February is New Agent Month at Inman.
 Follow along as we go deeper on the tools, tech and tips you’ll need to survive and thrive in 2024.
 For curated content crafted just for first-year agents, be sure to subscribe to our weekly newsletter, The Basics.

 This post was updated Feb.
 20, 2024.

-The thrill of victory.
-The agony of defeat.
-You can read it all in the body language of the players as they walk onto and off of the field of competition — just as you can read it in the body language of the agent on the other side of the negotiating table.
+The emotions of victory and defeat are evident in the body language of players on the field of competition, just as they are in the body language of real estate agents on the negotiating table.